PetrKryslUCSD/FinEtools.jl/docs/issues-and-ideas.md

 -- The finite element model machine documentation needs to be refreshed.
 09/29/23

 -- Describe bilinear form and linear form functions.
+Done.

 -- JuliaFormatter: annotate_untyped_fields_with_any=true